cd011/Crop_Pulse_MobileApp/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+This license ensures that:

+- ✅ **Open Source**: The source code remains open and accessible
+- ✅ **Copyleft**: Any derivative works must also be open source
+- ✅ **Non-Commercial Protection**: Derivative works cannot be made proprietary
+- ✅ **Attribution**: Original authors must be credited

+**Key Terms:**

+- You can use, modify, and distribute this software
+- Any derivative works must also be licensed under GPL-3.0
+- You must include the original license and copyright notice
+- Commercial use is allowed, but derivative works must remain open source

+For more details, see the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## 🙏 Acknowledgments